Housekeeping Job Interview Questions

 Working in a housekeeping position requires hard work, physical capability, and stamina.
-In addition, a housekeeping employee needs to interact with customers on a one-on-one basis.
+In addition, a housekeeping employee needs to be able to interact with customers on a one-on-one basis.
 The interviewer wants to know that you have the skills required to handle all facets of the job.

 Prepare for the Interview